Data Improvement Advisor S/B HIV/GBV P/P Wits RHI - IT-Online

 - Work with the national team to develop district reports using approved templates

-- Integrate feedback from monthly output reports into programme implementation plan and subsequent progress reports
+- Integrate feedback from monthly output reports into a programme implementation plan and subsequent progress reports

 - Participate actively in the generation of required Donor and other the institute reports